Molecular geometry: Bonding

 Molecular geometry is determined by the quantum mechanical behavior of the electrons.
 Using the valence bond approximation this can be understood by the type of bonds between the atoms that make up the molecule.
 When atoms interact to form a chemical bond, the atomic orbitals of each atom are said to combine in a process called orbital hybridisation.
 The two most common types of bonds are sigma bonds (usually formed by hybrid orbitals) and pi bonds (formed by unhybridized p orbitals for atoms of main group elements).
-The geometry can also be understood by molecular orbital theory where the electrons are delocalised.
+The geometry can also be understood by molecular orbital theory where the electrons are delocalized.

-An understanding of the wavelike behavior of electrons in atoms and molecules is the subject of quantum chemistry.

 Isomers

 Isomers are types of molecules that share a chemical formula but have difference geometries, resulting in different properties: